Languages of Morocco: History

-Historically, languages such as Phoenician, Punic, and Amazigh languages have been spoken in Morocco.
+Historically, languages such as Phoenician, Punic, and Berber languages have been spoken in Morocco.
 Juba II, king of Mauretania, wrote in Greek and Latin.
 It is unclear how long African Romance was spoken, but its influence on Northwest African Arabic (particularly in the language of northwestern Morocco) indicates it must have had a significant presence in the early years after the Arab conquest.

 Arabic came with the Muslim conquest of the Maghreb; Abdellah Guennoun cites the Friday sermon delivered by Tariq Ibn Ziad just before the conquest of al-Andalus in 711 as the first instance of Moroccan literature in Arabic.
 However, the language spread much more slowly than the religion.
-At first, Arabic was used only in urban areas, especially in cities in the north, while the rural areas remained the domain of Amazigh languages.
+At first, Arabic was used only in urban areas, especially in cities in the north, while the rural areas remained the domain of Berber languages.

 Under the Almohads, the khuṭbas (from خطبة, the Friday sermon) had to be delivered in Arabic and Berber, or as the Andalusi historian Ibn Ṣāḥib aṣ-Ṣalāt described it: "al-lisān al-gharbī" (اللسان الغربي 'the western tongue').
 The khaṭīb, or sermon-giver, of al-Qarawiyyīn Mosque in Fes, Mahdī b. ‘Īsā, was replaced under the Almohads by Abū l-Ḥasan b.
 ‘Aṭiyya khaṭīb because the latter was fluent in Berber.

 The first recorded work in Darija or Moroccan Arabic is Al-Kafif az-Zarhuni's epic zajal poem "al-Mala'ba," dating back to the reign of Marinid Sultan Abu al-Hasan Ali ibn Othman.

+During the Middle Ages, sailors and traders in the Mediterranean, including the Barbary Coast, developed a contact language known as Mediterranean Lingua Franca or sabir.

+It was influenced by the languages of Italy, Catalan, Occitan, Berber, Arabic, Spanish and Portuguese.

+Its use declined after the European conquest.

 Language policy

-After Morocco gained independence with the end of the French Protectorate in 1956, it started a process of Arabization.
+After Morocco gained independence with the end of the French protectorate in 1956, it started a process of Arabization.
 For this task, the Institute for Studies and Research on Arabization was established by decree in 1960.
 The policy of Arabization was not applied in earnest until 17 years after independence.
 An editorial in Lamalif in 1973 argued that, although French unified the elite and major sections of the economy, national unity could only be achieved based on Arabic—though Lamalif called for a new incarnation of the language, describing Standard Arabic as untenably prescriptive and Moroccan vernacular Arabic (Darija) as too poor to become in and of itself a language of culture and knowledge.

 In the year 2000, after years of neglecting and ignoring the other languages present in Morocco, the Charter for Educational Reform recognized them and the necessity for them.

 Until then the Berber languages were marginalized in the modern society and the number of monolingual speakers decreased.
 In recent years, the Berber culture has been gaining strength and some developments promise that these languages will not die (Berber is the generic name for the Berber languages.
 The term Berber is not used nor known by the speakers of these languages).